Photo by: Raquel Pérez-Puig

 BIO

-Sofía Shaula Reeser-del Rio (b.
-1989) is a Puerto Rican scholar, independent curator, multidisciplinary artist, and educator.
-Her practice is based between Puerto Rico, Madrid, and NYC.
-She has organized and produced several major exhibitions with a special focus on Latinx, Latin American, and Caribbean artists, particularly supporting LGBTQ and self-identified female artists from Puerto Rico.
-Her artistic practice explores themes of memory, ecology, sustainability, new modes of economic/social production, and pedagogy.
+Sofía has organized and produced several major exhibitions with a special focus on Latinx, Latin American, and Caribbean artists, particularly supporting LGBTQ and self-identified female artists from Puerto Rico.
+Sofía’s curatorial work celebrates their cultural and civic contributions, highlighting the ways these communities have shaped public life, equity-building efforts, and urban transformation.
+Exploring themes of memory, ecology, sustainability, new modes of economic/social production, and pedagogy.

-As part of her curatorial tenure (2012-2017) at El Museo del Barrio in New York, she coordinated and organized over thirty exhibitions and numerous public programs, artists’ projects, site-specific installations, and off-site special projects.
+During her tenure (2012-2017) at El Museo del Barrio in New York, she coordinated and organized over thirty exhibitions and numerous public programs, artists’ projects, site-specific installations, and off-site special projects.
 Some notable ones include NKAME: A Retrospective of Cuban Printmaker Belkis Ayón (2017), Antonio Lopez: Future Funk Fashion (2016), Illusive Eye (2016), Marisol (2015), Pa'Lante: Young Lords in New York (2015), PLAYING WITH FIRE: Political Interventions, Dissident Acts, and Mischievous Actions (2014), Museum Starter Kit: Open with Care (2013), La Bienal (2013), Caribbean Crossroads of the World (2012).
 She also oversaw the development, and management of the Artists in Residency, Lucky Sevens Art Salon, and the Portfolio Reviews, programs that reimagined contemporary artists’ roles and their relationships with the Museum.

 Sofía has an MFA from the University Carlos III of Madrid, Spain, and a BFA from the Pratt Institute.
 She is also a graduate of the University of Puerto Rico, where she took courses with renowned Puerto Rican visual artists, educators, and academics that shaped and informed her practices.
 She is a member of the community-based organization Mujeres de Islas, Inc, a Culebra, PR's NGO, and a certified postnatal Doula and an Ashtanga and prenatal Yoga Teacher.